A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks: VISUAL-TEXTUAL SA FRAMEWORK

 \subsubsection{3.1.3.1.1) SUPERVISED LEARNING}

-Supervised learning is established by training the system using a labelled dataset, with the labels denoting the classes (e.g. positive, neutral and negative).
+Supervised learning is established by utilising a labelled dataset to train the system with the labels denoting the classes (e.g. positive, neutral and negative).
 The classes are given several comparable sets of features and distinct labels.
 To categorise the training data, supervised learning approaches use probabilistic or non-probabilistic classification models.
 The probabilistic classifier makes a prediction based on the probability distribution across classes and calculates the likelihood that the extracted features belong to one of the classes (0 or 1).
-It often uses Bayes' theorem as its foundation \cite{Fisch2014}.
-The classifier uses mixture models to conduct classification, with each class being an element of the mixture.
+It often uses Bayes' theorem as its foundation \cite{Fisch2014}.The classifier performs classification using mixture models, with each class being an element of the mixture.
 Probabilistic classifiers are easy to build, computationally efficient compared with other techniques and require little training data.
 However, if the data do not completely match the distribution assumptions, then classification performance may suffer.
 In certain cases, the probabilistic classifier may be inadequate.
 The disadvantages of using a probabilistic classifier may be avoided by utilising a non-probabilistic technique.
-A non-probabilistic classification approach does not exhibit class propagation and is useful when probabilistic classifiers are ineffective.
+A non-probabilistic classification method does not display class propagation and is useful when probabilistic classifiers are ineffective.
 It distinguishes the feature space from the sample origin and returns the class associated with that space.
 The subsections that follow give an overview and comparison of the most commonly used supervised classification algorithms for SA.